 Can CBD Help Treat Underlying Symptoms of Diabetes?

-Nerve damage is another condition that commonly affects diabetes.
-In many instances, diabetics will have limited sensation in their lower extremities.
-This is due to nerve damage, which can lead to diabetics being unaware of injuries due to lack of sensation, which leads to an increased risk of infection.
-CBD happens to be a federally-patented neuroprotectant which may help prevent the diabetes-induced damage.
+Nerve damage is another condition commonly caused by diabetes.
+In many instances, people with diabetes will have limited sensation in their lower extremities.
+This is due to nerve damage, which can lead to people with diabetes being unaware of injuries due to lack of feeling, which leads to an increased risk of infection.

-Lastly, on a side note, it’s important to point out that CBD oil will not get you high – unlike whole-plant marijuana, it contains hardly any THC, which is the cannabinoid responsible for the psychoactive properties of the drug.
+Lastly, on a side note, it’s important to point out that CBD oil has no intoxicating effects.
+Unlike whole-plant marijuana, it contains hardly any THC, the cannabinoid responsible for the mind-altering effects of the drug.